-Growing up in a remote village in Bhutan, at the time his family struggled to access the specialist care their child needed.
-It was too far and expensive to reach a bigger hospital, so the doctors at their local health centre treated his injuries as best they could.
-Unfortunately, this meant that Karma’s fingers fused together in a tight ball with extremely little mobility.
+When Karma was just seven months old, he had a terrible accident with a stove, suffering severe burns and serious injuries to his hand.
+Living in a remote village in Bhutan, Karma’s family struggled to access the specialist care he needed to recover.
+The hospital was too far away, and treatment was expensive.
+Doctors at their local health centre treated Karma’s injuries as best they could – but unfortunately, this meant Karma’s fingers fused together in a tight ball.

 Karma’s hand before his surgery.